Post-quantum nonlocality in the minimal triangle scenario: Discussion

 This work raises a series of questions regarding the correlations that can be achieved in the minimal triangle.
 First, the phenomenology showcased in Fig.~\ref{fig:E1E2web} motivates a deeper analysis of which are the conditions, in terms of the distribution's moments, that determine (in)compatibility with triangle-local models.
 Ideally, these would come in the form of analytical inequalities that would define the boundary of the set of triangle-local distributions.
-The approximation of this boundary generated from outer constructions via inflation cannot be properly fitted to polynomials up to degree 5.
+The approximation of this boundary generated from outer constructions via inflation, shown in Fig.~\ref{fig:rotated}, cannot be properly fitted to polynomials up to degree 5.
 In the computational appendix \cite{compapp} we store the data that defines this boundary.
 While inequalities can be extracted from the certificates of infeasibility of incompatible distributions, the fact that we use LPI constraints limits their range of applicability, which can be nevertheless extended via an appropriate, but in some cases intricate, analysis \cite{Pozas2023}.

 Another question that remains open is whether the set of distributions admitting triangle-local models is strictly contained in the set of those admitting triangle-quantum models \cite{Fraser2018}.
 Our analysis reveals distributions that admit quantum inflations but do not admit classical inflations, maintaining the possibility that the correlation sets could be different and that a classical-quantum gap exists in the minimal triangle scenario.
 However, these are, at this point, only indications since inflation considers relaxations of the sets of correlations of interest.
 Therefore, the possibility that using larger inflations constrains significantly the quantum set and reveals that classical and quantum correlations are equivalent in the minimal triangle scenario can not be ruled out.
+Finding that the classical and quantum bounds for $v=E_2$ in Eq.~\eqref{eq:ghz} coincide would mean that simulating a shared random bit with bipartite resources is, as the guess-your-neighbors'-input game \cite{Almeida2010}, a game without quantum advantage.

 Finally, there exists the possibility that the analytical boundary in Fig.~\ref{fig:E1E2}, derived in Ref.~\cite{Gisin2020}, is not tight and can be further constrained using stronger NSI inflations.
 However, we expect this to be unlikely due to the fact that there exist distributions very close to it that can not be identified as not admitting even triangle-local models.